 Undergraduate Open Days

 Choosing the right university is a big decision – and one of the best ways of finding out what's right for you is by going to Open Days and events.
-Discover how we can help you achieve your goals at one of our Open Days.
-Our next event takes place on Saturday 17 June.
+Discover how we can help you achieve your goals at our Open Days.
+Our Open Days this year take place on Saturday 17 June, Saturday 7 October and Saturday 4 November.

 We want you to be able to make an informed decision when you’re choosing where to study, and we know the best way to do that is to get out and visit.
 The financial cost of doing that can add up quickly though, so to help offset your visit to us, we’d like to reimburse you for some of your travel expenses.